routingblog/arbitration/content/docs/problems.md

 - Prior to the various arbitration acts of the mid 1920s the common law doctrine allowed for revocibility. [^newarb3]

+- Before 1991, an employee could not be required to arbitrate a statutory employment discrimination claim. [^greenban2]

 # Employment {id="employment"}

 - Plaintiffs’ overall economic outcomes are on average 6.1 times better in federal court than in mandatory arbitration and 13.9 times better in state court than in mandatory arbitration ($328,008 versus $23,548) [^stone1]